 Stage 1 of the course begins with a series of taught workshops in a range of art and design media and disciplines including drawing, printmaking, sculpture, 3D explorations, photography, animation and bookmaking.
 In week 5 the first personal project is introduced alongside taught workshops.
 Every Friday students participate in a contextual studies programme.

 Stage 2 and 3

 The emphasis during Stages 2 and 3 is more focused on independent study as students continue to develop ideas through personal projects before embarking on their self-initiated Final Major Project.
 Independent study is supported by timetabled drawing classes and taught workshops throughout Stages 2 and 3 of the course.
 Students are expected to engage with timetabled lectures, studio critiques and debates throughout the programme

 Tutorial and teaching structure

 The first is group teaching, whereby the tutor is assigned a group of students

 to deliver a set project, seminar, lecture or discussion.
 The second is

 one-to-one teaching.
 Each student will be allocated a personal tutor during the first term of the academic year and will be required to have one formal tutorial

-Students have a dedicated lecture and gallery visit day, each Friday throughout the year.
+Students have a dedicated lecture and gallery visit day.
 This contextual studies component introduces the students to a broad survey of working practices and changing attitudes that have shaped the arts over past centuries.
 Museum/gallery visits and lectures are tailored to provide a critical framework and complement the students’ practical work.
 The contextual studies programme is curated by art historian Antje Southern.